micro/micro/cmd/platform/kubernetes/README.md

 - **resource** - shared resources that must be run to support the platform
 - **service** - the micro services run on top of the shared infra as a platform
-- **server.yaml** - experimental single yaml deployment of a self managed micro server for dev

 ## Dependencies